open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 - **`cloud.gardener.ocm/type`**

-  This annotation can be used some additional type information.
+  This annotation can be used for some additional type information.

 For the annotations of the index itself the following keys are defined:

 - **`cloud.gardener.ocm/main`** *digest*

   This annotation describes the digest of the main artefact of the set, if used as blob format for an artefact

 This way the format can be used to attach elements according to various extension models for the OCI specification: